Written by Richard Perry

 2-Factor AuthenticationYesYes

-• AvaSocial is a dedicated social trading app that is a strong feature.
+• AvaSocial is a dedicated social trading app, which is a solid feature.

 Trading Instruments

-At AvaTrade there is a wide selection of traded instruments available.
-There are 8 different asset classes to choose from.
-We think this is a strong selection, given the FX options, crypto and ETFs availability that many brokers may not offer.
-We are though slightly underwhelmed by the attempt at offering bonds, whilst the forex selection is fairly middle of the road.
+At AvaTrade, there is a wide range of tradable instruments, with 8 different asset classes to choose from.
+We think this is a strong selection, given the availability of forex options, cryptocurrencies, and ETFs, which some brokers do not offer.
+We were slightly underwhelmed by the selection of bond markets, while the range of currency pairs is fairly standard with 53 pairs.

 Asset ClassNumber of instrumentsSelection